xdrpp/stc/cmd/stc/stc.1.md

 :	Sign the transaction.
 If no `-key` option is specified, it will prompt for the private key on the terminal (or read it from standard input if standard input is not a terminal).

+`-txhash`
+:	Like `-preauth`, but outputs the hash in hex format.
+Like `-preauth`, also gives incorrect results if `-net` is not properly specified.

 `-u`
 :	Query the network to update the fee and sequence number.
 The fee